 Evaluating Total Cost of Ownership

-When evaluating access control system costs and options, it is essential businesses take a holistic, long-term view encompassing total cost of ownership (TCO).
-TCO calculates not solely initial purchasing costs but also ongoing operating expenses like electricity, network connectivity, training, maintenance administration, etc.
+When assessing access control systems, it is essential to take a holistic view of the total cost of ownership (TCO).
+This approach includes not only initial purchasing costs but also ongoing operating expenses, such as electricity, network connectivity, training, and maintenance.

 Bottom Line

-Modernizing access control system technology provides small, midsize, and enterprise organizations tremendous opportunities for securing facilities with lower TCO and greater agility.
-Depending on the scale, legacy infrastructure and resources of a given customer, a spectrum of cost-effective options exists spanning on-premise, mobile, open-source, hybrid, and cloud-hosted solutions.
+Modernizing access control technology presents organizations with opportunities to secure facilities while lowering TCO.
+Depending on the scale, infrastructure, and resources, various cost-effective options are available, spanning on-premise, mobile, open-source, hybrid, and cloud-hosted solutions.

-Prioritizing must-have safety requirements while leveraging infrastructure-as-a-service models yields innovative systems benefiting security, staff productivity, and the bottom line over long-haul deployment.
+By prioritizing essential safety requirements and leveraging infrastructure-as-a-service models, organizations can achieve innovative systems that benefit security, staff productivity, and the bottom line over the long term.